 At the end of the day, that person on the other end of the line is going to go home to a nice dinner and not think twice about the conversation the two of you had.
 You should do the same.
 Stay calm and professional.
 If you find yourself feeling bullied or losing your temper, quickly end the conversation and call back at another time.

 Know Your Rights

-There’s a fine line between a debt collector trying to bully you and illegally threatening you.
+There’s a fine line between a debt collector attempting to bully you and illegally threatening you.
 That’s why it’s essential to know precisely what your rights are in the debt negotiation process.

 Consumer protection laws like the FDCPA are in place to ensure you are not overly burdened by creditors or collection agencies.
 For example, they may not call you before 8:00 a.m. or after 9:00 p.m.